JiayingFang/ECAPA-TDNN_across_lang/README.md

+This repository contains the code for my Final-year Project at HKPolyU: Deep Speaker Embedding Across Languages.
+It is inspired by [Multi-level deep neural network adaptation for speaker verification](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9054134).

+This repository is modifed upon an unofficial reimplementation of ECAPA-TDNN.
+I edited:
+1) dataLoader.py
+2) dataprep.py
+3) ECAPAModel.py
+4) train.py
+5) trainECAPAModel.py

+I created:
+1) flac_to_wav.py
+2) demo.py

+I also created a demo.py file in the demo folder for demonstration program.

+The models are stored in `exps/exp2/model`.

+Below is the README.md of the original ECAPA-TDNN repo.
 ## Introduction

 This repository contains my unofficial reimplementation of the standard [ECAPA-TDNN](https://arxiv.org/pdf/2005.07143.pdf), which is the speaker recognition in VoxCeleb2 dataset.